 I decided we would step out in faith and see what God had in store.

 We began going about every-other Sunday.
-On April 6, Elizabeth Johnson, along with pastor Andrew, led the Day of Mourning in New York over the recent legislation legalizing abortion all the way to birth in that state.
+On April 6, Elizabeth Johnston, along with pastor Andrew, led the Day of Mourning in New York over the recent legislation legalizing abortion all the way to birth in that state.
 We have been involved in pro-life ministry in the past and wanted to participate in the event by attending our local event that had the message streamed in.
 Elleina was not feeling well enough to go, however, so she stayed home and watched from there.

 During one part of the service, Heidi St. John felt led to pray against a spirit of fear.
 It was a powerful prayer and I remember praying along, specifically for Elleina.
 The next morning, as Elleina was waking up, she heard the Lord say, “I want you to text Ellie and tell her you would like to sit with her at lunch and I want you to apologize.”
 She very simply said, “Okay,” and rolled back over to sleep.
 That day at church, Elleina sat with Ellie at the potluck lunch afterward and it was as though God instantly healed her of her anxiety!
 She asked forgiveness of her friend and they were able to finally talk through some misunderstandings without Elleina suffering any anxiety or panic attacks.